 The Soviet Union has offered to suspend its peaceful nuclear explosion programme to ease the conclusion of a total test ban treaty.

-The Soviet Union has offered to suspend its peaceful nuclear explosion programme to ease the conclusion of a total test ban treaty.
+Background: The Soviet Union has offered to suspend its peaceful nuclear explosion programme to ease the conclusion of a total test ban treaty.
 Communist Party leader Leonid Brezhnev made the offer in a presidential address at the Kremlin on Wednesday (2 November).

 SYNOPSIS: The occasion was Kremlin rally marking the 60th anniversary of the Bolshevik Revolution.